vanshpunmiya318/supply-chain-logistics-analysis/README.md

 ## Business Problem

-Supply chain operations require a balance between delivery reliability, transportation cost, shipment size, vendor performance, and product availability.
+Supply chain operations require a balance between delivery reliability, transportation cost, shipment size, vendor performance, and product-level delivery risk.

 This project analyses historical shipment data to identify where delivery delays occur and how operational factors such as shipment mode, country, shipment size, vendor, and product characteristics relate to delivery performance and freight costs.